IceTank/mineflayer-auto-shepherd/README.md

 - `VIEWER=` `true`|`false`.
 Optional.
 Set if the browser world viewer should be used.
 Default to `true`.
 - `INV=` `true`|`false`.
 Optional.
 Set if the browser inventory viewer should be used.
 Default to `true`.
 - `START_IDLE=` `true`|`false`.
 Optional.
 Start in mode idle or start in mode running.
 Default to `false`.
-- `CONNECT_ON=` `number`.
+- `CONNECT_ON=` `number`|`string`.
 Optional.
-Unix timestamp in milliseconds.
-When the bot should connect to the server.
-When not provided starts immediately.
+Unix timestamp in milliseconds or a string.
+This will query the 2b2t queue length and try to connect to the queue so that it will join on the given time.
+Usefull if you just want to use the bot as a queue waiting bot.
+See below for config options.
 - `LOGOFFONDAMAGE=` `true`|`false`.
 Optional.
 Loges off when the bot takes damage.
 Defaults to `true`.
 - `EATONHUNGER=` `true`|`false`.
 Optional.
 Tries to eat when low on food.
 Defaults to `true`.